 In 1983, on the occasion of the 50th anniversary of the Great Famine in Ukraine, The Ukrainian Weekly editors compiled a special commemorative booklet called "The Great Famine in Ukraine: The Unknown Holocaust."
 The 88-page publication included scholars' articles about the Stalin-instigated Holodomor, eyewitness recollections and press accounts.
 A special issue of the newspaper devoted to that anniversary appears in PDF or DJVU collection and in the Special Issues Section of this website (text only).

 More information about the history of The Ukrainian Weekly may be found in PDF archive or in the special issue printed on the occasion of the newspaper's 60th anniversary in 1993 (text only).

-The newspaper annually publishes a year-end review of the major developments of the year.
-Subscription rates: $65 per year. ($55 for members of the Ukrainian National Association.)
+The newspaper annually publishes a year in review supplement of the major developments of the year.

 |Copyright © The Ukrainian Weekly, 2011|